 Lynn led off the fifth inning as well, and hit another home run.
 The Red Sox won the game 4-2, with those three homers accounting for all the Sox scoring.
 Andrew came in to play second base in the ninth inning.
 Bob Heise, who'd been playing second moved over to third to take Petrocelli's spot.
 Andrew neither batted nor had a fielding chance during his first game.

 Kim Andrew's next appearance was in Boston on Patriots Day, Monday April 21.
-Bill Rodgers won the Marathon with a record 2:09:55.
-The Sox were hosting the Yankees this time, Dobson again getting the start for New York.
+Bill Rodgers won the Boston Marathon with a record 2:09:55 race time.
+The Sox were hosting the Yankees, Dobson again getting the start for New York.
 Bill Lee started for Boston, but got hammered for four runs in the top of the first and was charged with four more in the fourth.
-Boston was losing 11-0 after six.
+Boston was losing, 11-0, after six.
 Griffin had started the game and went 0-for-2, but then left after the sixth inning and Andrew took his place at second.
 Lou Piniella walked to lead off the New York seventh.
 Second up was Graig Nettles, who grounded into a force play, second to short (Andrew to Burleson).